Tutorial - Getting Started with PCB Design

 C1, the Comment to

-- Position and place the two capacitors in the same way that you placed the previous parts.
+- Using the image below as a guide, position and place the two capacitors in the same way that you placed the previous parts.

 - Select Miscellaneous Connectors.IntLib from the Libraries list in the Libraries panel.
 The connector we want is a two-pin socket, so type